"Cold, Calculated, and Condescending": How AI Identifies and Explains Ableism Compared to Disabled People: Findings

-Gemini explained the ableism for the comment, {\scshape You shouldn't let your disability hold you back}, but it failed to capture the individual harm and impact of this comment as described by PwD. \begin{quote} \textbf{Gemini:} \texttt{ ``This statement places the onus solely on the individual to overcome challenges, disregarding societal barriers and the need for systemic changes to ensure equal opportunities.''} \\ \textbf{PwD:} \textit{``When you don't know what the disability is like, this is very apathetic to the person with the disability.
+PwD criticized LLM explanations to be \textit{``cold and calculated''}, such as the GPT-4 explanation for the comment, ``{\scshape ``You shouldn't let your disability hold you back}'': \begin{quote} \textbf{GPT-4:} \texttt{ ``This ignores systemic barriers and individual realities, placing the onus entirely on the disabled person.''} \\ \textbf{PwD:} \textit{``When you don't know what the disability is like, this is very apathetic to the person with the disability.
 It's saying if you believe hard enough you can use your wheelchair to go up those stairs like everyone else.
 Yes, but its not going to be easy.
-I honestly have no word for it.
+I honestly have no words for it.
 It's invalidating.
-Dehumanizing.''} \end{quote} In many cases, LLMs spoke about how ableist comments reinforced negative societal views of disabled lives, which surfaced as another salient topic covering 10.1\% of explanations.
-For another comment in our dataset, {\scshape I attended a charity for your disability once, it was very motivating}, PwD shared how this comment \textit{``sort of infantilizes the person,''} whereas GPT4 commented on how \texttt{ ``this may be well intentioned [though] focusing solely on charity rather than addressing systemic barriers and promoting equal access can reduce lived experiences.''} Here, we see that LLMs were unable to recognize the patronizing effects of this comment, one of the major forms of ableism documented in past literature \cite{heung_nothing_2022, heung_vulnerable_2024, jeffress_microaggressions_2023}.
+Dehumanizing.''} \end{quote} While PwD appreciated that the conciseness of GPT-4's explanation, they found it \textit{``textbook-y,''} and \textit{``clinical,''} lacking emotional resonance.
+For the explanation above, one PwD suggested, \textit{``it could be improved by giving examples of the spectrum disability encompasses, because sometimes peoples' disabilities WILL hold us back.
+And that's okay!''}